 Still processing.
 Got a lot of food for thought today and yesterday.
-Some folks from AA, IRL and the IG sobriety community all reached out to me with really good feedback on what sobriety means to them / how abstinence from alcohol and weed are alike and different.
+Some folks from my 12 step program, IRL and the IG sobriety community all reached out to me with really good feedback on what sobriety means to them / how abstinence from alcohol and weed are alike and different.
 I pretty much decided I'm gonna just chill on everything until I talk to my therapist, who is an addiction counselor.
 It's really liberating to be like "hmmm.
 I need to gather more data.
 I want to make an informed decision with my whole heart."

 Otherwise, I am feeling pretty good overall.
 I am really interested in spirituality and have been reading A Return To Love by Marianne Williamson.
 She examines A Course In Miracles and dives into how we focus on fear and reject love.
 It's really thought-provoking reading and I've been copying down excerpts into my journal.
 It's a little bit cheesy to me at times, but I'm trying to accept the reading with an open heart and just take the bits and pieces that resonate with me and leave the rest.

 I am about five and a half months sober and I'm just finally start to get real with myself about what exaaactly weed means to me / does to me and how it fits into my journey.
 I know FOR CERTAIN that I cannot fuck with alcohol (today. right now. for the foreseeable future.), but I don't know FOR CERTAIN that I have to totally abstain from weed.

 So here are some factors to consider.
 1) It's illegal where I live.
 So ya know.
 There's that.
 2) Me after smoking weed and me after drinking are two different things.
 The worst thing I've done after smoking weed is... fall asleep.
 The worst thing I've done after drinking is... too fucking terrible to type on this blog.
 I firmly, deeply, truly believe that alcohol is my demon.
 So, why not leave it at that?
 I don't necessarily think it's that simple.